thesopan21/thesopan21/README.md

 <h1 align="center">Hello 👋, I'm Sopan Bhere</h1>

-- 👀 I’m interested in React & React Native
-- 🌱 I’m currently working on React Native
+- 🌱 I’m currently working on React & React Native
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me sam21sop@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 thesopan21/thesopan21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.